 If you’re planning a multi-city getaway, book a flight to New Jersey and check out its big-time neighbor, New York City.

-New Jersey climate
+Popular Destinations New Jersey

 New Jersey has four distinct seasons.
 Winter is chilly and has some snow, and spring is mild.
 January temperatures are usually in the 30s (Fahrenheit) and 40s, and April can reach the low 70s.
 Summers can be hot and humid with temperatures reaching the 80s and 90s.
 Fall is warm with spectacular foliage and temperatures in the 60s in October.
 Hurricanes can hit New Jersey, but it is an unusual occurrence as are nor’easters.
 The annual snowfall is about 16 inches, most of which is in the northern part of the state.